TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/7. Autorun Manager/Functions/README.txt

 % 3.
 Data: main data structure
 % 4.
 DataPath: char, Path to currently analyzed folder
 % 5.
 LoadedData: 1 if data was loaded, 0 if data was extracted
+% 6.
+CurrentPlotData: struc holding analysis results to export
+% 7. executableFolder: char, from which NeuroMod was started

 % Outputs:
 % 1.
 Data: main data structure